conni3/simple_cpu/docs/internship_report.md

 - Each module has an associated testbench (`tb/<module>_tb.v`), automatically discovered by the Makefile.
 - Running `make` performs lint, build, simulation, waveform dumping, **and Vivado simulation** for all testbenches.
 - Schematic rendering (`make schem`) visualizes module structure, aiding design reviews.
 Recent Vivado reports provide a snapshot of the current design health.
 The DRC log flags a `ZPS7-1` warning indicating the PS7 block is required for the target device【F:logs/drc.rpt†L31-L38】.
 Timing checks reveal 2,080 register/latch pins without clocks, 11,328 unconstrained internal endpoints, and missing delay specs on one input and 35 outputs【F:logs/timing_summary.rpt†L52-L57】.
 Power analysis estimates 3.618 W total power with 3.453 W dynamic and 0.165 W static consumption【F:logs/power.rpt†L32-L41】, while utilization reports 2,439 slice LUTs (13.86 %) and 1,056 registers (3.00 %) in use【F:logs/utilization.rpt†L34-L40】.
 No formal coverage metrics are captured; testing remains limited to the RV32I subset exercised by existing programs.

+### Simulation Testing
+Testing was performed on a local workstation using Icarus Verilog, with spot checks run in Vivado's XSIM to ensure compatibility with the AMD toolflow.
+Module-level testbenches executed successfully and waveforms were reviewed for key components.
+Hardware FPGA runs were not possible due to limited board access and internship time, so full-system integration tests remain outstanding.

+### Testing Notes
+Results reflect these simulation-only tests; hardware performance and long-duration behavior still need evaluation.

 > **Figure 4:** _Waveform Example_
 > ![Waveform Placeholder](path/to/waveform_example.png)